vancam25/AST304_star_society/Project #2/README.md

     Our code is first run through the file `mass_radius_analysis.py`.
 This generates the mass_radius table and where the shooting function (which is a function routine that to choose a more adept Pc) occurs.
 These functions are called from our file `additional_funcs.py` which describes and creates the shooting function and routine to compute our mass values.
 Additionally, our final graphical results in the file `comp_obs_plotting.py` are generated from the table created in `mass_radius_analysis.py`.
     Secondly, the file `comps_obs_plotting.py` is where our comparison happens.
 There we compare our values to the observations plot.
     Third, the folder `ParamAnalysis` holds all our parameter analysis, as the name suggests.

-Hannah's note:
-Still working, but I've added new files to the contents and formatted some of the run our code section.
-Will work on homework rq and then add descriptions to other files and finish README.md.
-Let me know if anything is wrong or needs updating.

-Steven's note:
->The main bit of code is mass_radius_analysis.py and is where the mass_radius table is made and the shooting (a little abstracted to additional_funcs.py) happens, this file also generates final results.
->comps_obs_plotting.py is where the comparison to observations plot is generated
->The folder ParamAnalysis is where all of the parameter space analysis occurs
->I'm probably going to be on later to update this (working on HW))

 Resources
 ---------